lgalaz/fullstack-javascript/next.js/Error_Handling_Observability/explanation.md

 console.error('Failed to load user');
 ```

+Prefer structured logs with request IDs to correlate errors across services.

 ## Instrumentation

 Next.js supports `instrumentation.ts` for advanced tracing and OpenTelemetry setups.

+## Error boundaries

+Pair `error.js` with client-side error boundaries for interactive segments, and log errors in `componentDidCatch` or error boundary `useEffect`.

 ## Interview Questions and Answers